Thousands of creative leaders manage their agencies with Workamajig.

 A common way to categorize deliverables is to divide them into “external” and “internal” deliverables.
 There’s an easy method for defining them:

 You can think of internal deliverables as anything you create as a part of running the business.
-Doing taxes, keeping accounts, creating corporate documents - these are all internal deliverables.
+Doing taxes, keeping accounts, and creating corporate documents - are all internal deliverables.
 You need them to run the business, but they don’t really generate revenue.

 As Nick Austin Lee of Flowbit says:

 Most of the time you would know whether a deliverable is internal or external based on who it is created for.
-But if you’re unsure, just ask yourself: “is this deliverable going to leave the organization?”
+But if you’re unsure, just ask yourself: “Is this deliverable going to leave the organization?”

 If the answer is “yes”, then it would be an external deliverable.